Six-Day War: Israel and Zionism

 The war inspired the Jewish diaspora, which was swept up in overwhelming support for Israel.
 According to Michael Oren, the war enabled American Jews to "walk with their backs straight and flex their political muscle as never before.
-American Jewish organizations which had previously kept Israel at arms length suddenly proclaimed their Zionism."
+American Jewish organizations which had previously kept Israel at arm's length suddenly proclaimed their Zionism."
 Thousands of Jewish immigrants arrived from Western countries such as the United States, United Kingdom, Canada, France and South Africa after the war.
 Many of them returned to their countries of origin after a few years; one survey found that 58% of American Jews who immigrated to Israel between 1961 and 1972 returned to the United States.
 Nevertheless, immigration to Israel of Jews from Western countries, which was previously only a trickle, was a significant force for the first time.

-Most notably, the war stirred Zionist passions among Jews in the Soviet Union, who had by that time been forcibly assimilated.
-Many Soviet Jews subsequently applied for exit visas and began protesting for their right to immigrate to Israel.
-Following diplomatic pressure from the West, the Soviet government began granting exit visas to Jews in growing numbers.
-From 1970 to 1988, some 291,000 Soviet Jews were granted exit visas, of whom 165,000 immigrated to Israel and 126,000 immigrated to the United States.
+Most notably, the war stirred Zionist passions among Jews in the Soviet Union, who by that time had been forcibly assimilated.
+Many Soviet Jews applied for exit visas and began protesting for their right to immigrate to Israel.
+After diplomatic pressure from the West, the Soviet government began granting Jews exit visas in growing numbers.
+From 1970 to 1988, some 291,000 Soviet Jews were granted exit visas, of whom 165,000 immigrated to Israel and 126,000 to the United States.
 The great rise in Jewish pride in the wake of Israel's victory also fueled the beginnings of the baal teshuva movement, the return of secular Jews to religious Judaism.
-The war gave impetus to a campaign in which the leader of the hasidic Lubavitch movement directed his male followers around the world to wear tefillin (small leather boxes) during morning prayers.
+The war gave impetus to a campaign in which the leader of the Hasidic Lubavitch movement directed his male followers around the world to wear tefillin (small leather boxes) during morning prayers.